-Vantage Towers IPO: All you need to know about the Vodafone subsidiary
+Vantage Towers IPO: Everything you need to know about Vantage Towers

 Vodafone seeks to raise up to €2.3 billion by floating its rapidly growing subsidiary Vantage Towers.
 What's the strategy behind the move?